 If you are unhappy with how a local authority has handled your case, you can make a formal complaint.
-Ask the authority about its complaints procedure.

-If you are dissatisfied with their response, you can escalate your complaint to the Local Government and Social Care Ombudsman in England, or the Public Services Ombudsman for Wales.
-Your complaint does not need to be referred by a designated person.
+Ask the authority about its complaint procedure.
+If you are dissatisfied with their response, you can escalate your complaint to the Local Government and Social Care Ombudsman.

 You must give the authority a reasonable amount of time to deal with your complaint before escalating it.
-Generally, you must complete the complaints procedure, which may have a number of stages.
+Generally, you must complete the complaints procedure, which may have several stages.
 If you have not received a 'final viewpoint' letter after 12 weeks, you can go straight to the relevant Ombudsman.